Veeco

 Veeco's processing system capabilities include laser annealing, photolithography, ion beam etch and deposition, metal organic chemical vapor deposition (MOCVD), wet wafer processing, molecular beam epitaxy (MBE), atomic layer deposition (ALD), physical vapor deposition (PVD), dicing and lapping, and gas and vapor delivery.

 These technologies are used to enable artificial intelligence, virtual and augmented reality, high performance computing, autonomous vehicles, 5G wireless communication networks and cloud storage.

+In October 2025, Veeco announced a merger with Axcelis Technologies.

 History

 Veeco was incorporated in 1945 by two scientists, Frank Raible and Al Nerken, who created the helium leak detector.
 The company's name "Veeco" stood for Vacuum Electronic Equipment Company.
 In the 1960s, the original Veeco merged with Lambda, a manufacturer of power supplies, and in the late 1980s, was purchased by British company Unitech.

 In 1990, Edward H. Braun, then COO of Veeco, and a group of senior company executives purchased Veeco's instrument business from Unitech in a management buyout.
 The company again used the Veeco Instruments trade name and completed an initial public offering on the Nasdaq National Market in 1994 (NASDAQ: VECO).
 The IPO netted the company $27.5 million.

 Since going public in 1994, Veeco has completed more than a dozen acquisitions.
 The company purchased Ion Tech Inc. in 1999 and entered the optical coating market.

 In 2001, Veeco purchased Applied EPI, its present-day Molecular Beam Epitaxy group that currently maintains a leadership position in MBE technology worldwide.

 In 2003, Veeco purchased Emcore, paving the way for its unique metal organic chemical vapor deposition technologies in the advanced LED, Vertical-cavity surface-emitting laser (VCSEL) and photonics markets.

 From 2007 to 2018, Veeco invested heavily in ALD research, publishing numerous papers on the topic.